Nazrul144/assignment-10-client-side/README.md

 # Project Overview:
 CraftedEcoChic offers a sophisticated website showcasing eco-friendly products crafted with sustainable materials.
 From furniture to home décor, each item reflects our commitment to environmental consciousness and artisanal craftsmanship.
-Using HTML, CSS, Tailwind CSS, JavaScript, React, Firebase, and Slick Slider, our site ensures a seamless browsing experience.
-Explore our collection and embrace eco-friendly living without sacrificing style or quality.
+Using HTML, CSS, Tailwind CSS, JavaScript, React, Firebase, MongoDb and Node.js, our site ensures a seamless browsing experience.